pytorch/pytorch/CONTRIBUTING.md

     openssl x509 -noout -in <cert_file> -dates
     ```

-  - If you encountered error that some third_party modules are not checkout correctly, such as
+  - If you encounter an error that some third_party modules are not checked out correctly, such as
     ```
     Could not find .../pytorch/third_party/pybind11/CMakeLists.txt
     ```